hinto-janai/someday/README.md

 The writer is [lock-free](https://en.wikipedia.org/wiki/Non-blocking_algorithm#Lock-freedom), but may block for a bit in worst case scenarios.

 When the writer wants to "publish" updates to readers, it must:
-1. Atomically update a pointer, at which point all _future_ readers, will see the new data
+1. Atomically update a pointer, at which point all _future_ readers will see the new data
 2. Re-apply the operations that created the new data, _to the old data_

 The "old" data _can_ be cheaply reclaimed and re-used by the writer if there are no dangling readers.